PicasoTheDeal/KASCVE/README.md

 * **Modern Framework Middleware:** Provides direct paths to safely isolate variables out of executable roots.

 ---
+### ⚠️ Legal Disclaimer
+This tool is strictly developed for educational purposes, authorized security auditing, and defensive hardening.
+Running KASCVE against targets without prior written consent is illegal and a violation of computer misuse laws.
+The developer assumes no liability and is not responsible for any misuse, damage, or unauthorized scanning caused by this program.

+---
 **Developer:** PicasoTheDealer
 _Licensed under the MIT License._